d-bastian/nvim_config/README.md

 # NeoVim Configuration

-This repository contains a comprehensive NeoVim setup with various plugins and custom configurations to enhance your development experience.
+This repository contains my NeoVim setup with various plugins and custom configurations.

 ## Table of Contents